Numerical study on the robustness of the stability for stable black holes: Introduction

 \section{Introduction}

 In the field of black hole (BH) physics, the analysis of BH stability stands as a fundamental and critical subject, as it reveals whether BHs can maintain their existence in the universe over extended periods.
+The stability of a BH addresses the question: if it is subjected to a small perturbation, will the perturbations decay with time, allowing the BH to return to its original state, or will they grow uncontrollably and destroy the configuration altogether?
+The stability problem has deep implications for the mathematical structure of general relativity, cosmic censorship, and the no-hair conjecture.\cite{chandrasekhar1983mathematical}.
 The quasi-normal modes (QNMs), meanwhile, serve as one of the essential physical quantities for exploring and understanding the stability characteristics of BHs\cite{Chandrasekhar:1975zza,Nollert:1998ys,Kokkotas:1999bd,Berti:2009kk,Konoplya:2011qq}.
-Unlike normal modes in close system, the QNMs are a series of discrete complex modes.
+Unlike normal modes in closed system, the QNMs are a series of discrete complex modes.
 The sign of the imaginary parts indicates whether the spacetime is stable or not.
-In general, QNMs indicating unstable spacetime describe a system where phase transition happens, such as spontaneous scalarization of compact object\cite{Silva:2017uqg,Herdeiro:2018wub,Doneva:2022ewd,Xu:2024cfe,Xiong:2024urw}, while QNMs describing stable spacetime play an important role in ringdown signal of gravitational waves in the last period of two astrophysical compact object merge\cite{Creighton:1999pm,Dreyer:2003bv,Berti:2005ys,Gossan:2011ha,Berti2018,Wang2024}.
+In general, QNMs indicating unstable spacetime describe a system where phase transition happens, such as spontaneous scalarization of compact object\cite{Silva:2017uqg,Herdeiro:2018wub,Doneva:2022ewd,Xu:2024cfe,Xiong:2024urw}, while QNMs describing stable spacetime play an important role in ringdown signal of gravitational waves in the last period of two astrophysical compact object merger\cite{Creighton:1999pm,Dreyer:2003bv,Berti:2005ys,Gossan:2011ha,Berti2018,Wang2024}.